henneckej/henneckej/README.md

 - 👋 Hi, I’m @henneckej
-- Just playing around with Github
+- Just playing around with Github!

 <!---
 henneckej/henneckej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.